REZ3X/rejaka_web/public/blog/posts/laravelSetup/index.md

-# PHP game changer.. atleast that what they said

-Hello folks!
-This time I come up with somehting new for you all..
-PHP framework.
-Not so surprising I mean beside the fact that I don't really like to use PHP but well.. this one bit different and pretty neat actually.
-So what's the framework?
-Well of course by reading this blog title you guys already knew.. it's the game changer of PHP..
-Laravel.
+# Getting Started with Laravel on Debian Linux

+This time we're looking at Laravel, a PHP framework that's changed how developers approach PHP development.
+Even if you're not typically a PHP fan, Laravel offers a different experience worth exploring.
+Let's walk through setting up Laravel on Debian Linux.

-## 🔍 What's Laravel?
+## What is Laravel?

 Laravel is a modern PHP web framework created by Taylor Otwell in 2011 to simplify web application development using clean, expressive syntax.
 It follows the MVC (Model-View-Controller) pattern and includes built-in features like routing, authentication, templating (Blade), database ORM (Eloquent), and a command-line tool (Artisan), making development faster and more organized.

-## 💡 So what's so good about it?
+## Why Use Laravel?

-Laravel makes web development **faster, cleaner, and more secure**.
-You don’t have to worry about low-level tasks like routing and authentication, it’s already taken care of.
-And thanks to tools like Eloquent (database ORM) and Artisan (CLI), development feels less like a chore.
+Laravel makes web development faster, cleaner, and more secure.
+It handles low-level tasks like routing and authentication automatically.
+Tools like Eloquent (database ORM) and Artisan (CLI) streamline the development process.

-Even better?
-Laravel has official **Starter Kits** like Breeze and Jetstream, which come with prebuilt auth, session management, and even frontend scaffolding.
-Wanna use React?
-Easy.
-Vue?
-No problem.
-Even SSR with Inertia.js?
-Laravel got your back.
+Laravel includes official Starter Kits like Breeze and Jetstream with prebuilt authentication, session management, and frontend scaffolding.
+You can use React, Vue, or even SSR with Inertia.js.

-Exciting isn't it?
-Wanna try this framework??
-GOOD!
-I can help you with that!
-I'll help you to setup and start Laravel Project using Laravel Starter Kit, Composer and of course PHP in Linux Debian!
+This guide covers setting up a Laravel project using Laravel Starter Kit, Composer, and PHP on Linux Debian.

-## ⚙️ Requirements
+## Requirements

-- 💻 Laptop/PC with Linux Debian OS
+- Laptop/PC with Linux Debian OS
-- 🌐 Internet Connection
+- Internet Connection
-- 🧠 Node.js (If you don't have it, check out my [Node.js NVM tutorial](https://rejaka.id/blog/nvmTutorial))
+- Node.js (If you don't have it, check out my [Node.js NVM tutorial](https://rejaka.id/blog/nvmTutorial))

-Ready?
-Then let's do this!!
+Let's get started.

-## 🧱 Laravel Project Setup
+## Laravel Project Setup

-### 🐘 PHP Installation
+### PHP Installation

-First of all, before jumping into Laravel first we need PHP.
-The legendary programming language that somehow still exist because of mostly legacy website codebase using this language and for the record it's very popular in the government infrastructure in my country and mostly PHP developer here have high pay grade (it's for real tho).

-In this tutorial we'll use PHP 8.3.
-You guys may be asking why that spesific version?
-Why not use the latest 8.4?
-It's because my teacher said..
+Before installing Laravel, we need PHP.
+This tutorial uses PHP 8.3 instead of the latest 8.4.
+The reason:

 > "It's better to have one version older than latest because it's proved stable and already widely used."